BOARD'S REPORT

 29. ENVIRONMENTAL RESPONSIBILITY

 Your Company has E-waste policy for safe disposal of E-waste through approved e-recyclers in eco-friendly manner.
-Your Company has adopted many conservation measures such as tap aerators, rainwater harvesting, cold fogging and password enabled printers to reduce wastage and other harmful effects to the environment.
+Your

-Your Company monitors environmental pollution through stack emission monitoring, Noise Pollution test, Indoor air quality and ambient air quality.
+Your Company monitors environmental pollution through stack emission monitoring, Noise Pollution test, Indoor air

 30. CORPORATE SOCIAL RESPONSIBILITY (CSR)